A Low Calorie, Low Carb Egg-Custard Tart Recipe, Adaptable To Any Diet.

-Method1.
-Preheat your oven to 140c/Gas Mark One.
-In a sauce pan, gently heat up the cream with the split and deseeded vanilla pod until just too hot to touch.
+- Preheat your oven to 140c/Gas Mark One.
+In a sauce pan, gently heat up the cream and milk with the split and deseeded vanilla pod until just too hot to touch.

-2. While the cream is heating, whisk the eggs, egg yolks and sweetener thoroughly.
+- While the cream/milk is heating, whisk the eggs, egg yolks and sweetener thoroughly.

-3. Pour the hot cream over the egg mixture, whisking the whole time.
+- Pour the hot cream/milk over the egg mixture, whisking the whole time.

-6. Pour in the custard mix, grate over the nutmeg and then place the tin in the oven inside a larger tin.
-Pour in some hot water around the outside in the second tin (This is called a bain Marie) and leave to bake gently for 25-30 minutes.
+- Pour in the custard mix, grate over the nutmeg and then place the tin in the oven and bake gently for 35-40 minutes.
 The custard should be set, but still have a bit a wobble.